 modify the following text as shown and add a new paragraph

 When associating to an AP that advertises support for IRM, the non-AP STA may allocate a new IRM MAC address to the AP by including an IRM KDE in message 4 of the 4-way handshake or, when using FILS authentication, including the IRM element in the Association Response frame.
-When using PASN, the non-AP STA may allocate a new IRM MAC address to the AP by including the IRM element in the third PASN frame.
+When using PASN, the non-AP STA may allocate a new IRM MAC address to the AP by including the IRM element in the third PASN frame.When using FT protocol in an RSN,the non-AP STA may provide a new IRM to the AP by including an IRM subelement in the Optional Parameter(s) field in FTE in Reassociation request frame.

+When in FT protocol a non-AP STA sends an Authentication Request using an IRM as the TA to the target AP that was provided that address, the target AP can identify the non-AP STA and map the IRM to the original MAC address of the non-AP STA used in the FT initial mobility domain association.Then the R1KH of the target AP uses the value of PMKR0Name, the original MAC address of the non-AP STA and other information in the frame to calculate PMKR1Name.
+If the IRM is not recognized or the calculated PMKR1Name does not match with any stored PMKR1Name, the target AP shall reject the authentication request with status code STATUS_INVALID_PMKID.

 The IRM Status field in the IRM KDE or IRM element is reserved when transmitted by the non-AP STA.